FRC-2928/FRC-Programmer-Training/docs/SoftwareInstall/vendorSoftware.md

 # Installing Phoenix Software

-The **Cross The Road Electronics** vendor libraries must be installed installed into the `wpilib/20YY` directory.
+The **CTRE Phoenix Framework Installer** is a zip file download that contains files for the java robot program.
+These files must be installed into the `wpilib/20YY` directory.
 Here are the [Phoenix Software](https://store.ctr-electronics.com/software/) releases for each platform.

 When you run the Phoenix software installer for Windows it installs the software in the requisit directories.
 For Mac and Linux follow the *Install Phoenix on Mac and Linux* instructions below once you've downloaded the zip file.

 Once installed you have to bring the libraries into your project.
 This can be done from the WPI palette **Manage Vendor Libraries** option.
+If you're upgrading a project from a previous year then select **Check for Updates Offline** since you have already the libraries installed in the `wpilib/20YY` directory.
+This should update the `Phoenix.json` file to the new release.
 This is detailed in the FRC documentation [Adding Offline Libraries](https://docs.wpilib.org/en/stable/docs/software/vscode-overview/3rd-party-libraries.html#adding-offline-libraries) and also in the CTRE Documentation to [Create a Project](https://docs.ctre-phoenix.com/en/latest/ch05a_CppJava.html).

 ### Install Phoenix on Mac and Linux
 There are three folders contained in this archive-